 4. Compute and verify the webhook URL

-case-calendar will print the exact URL to register, with an optional probe that verifies the secret matches:
+Case Calendar will print the exact URL to register, with an optional probe that verifies the secret matches:

 uv run case-calendar webhook-url \